Starkie/TFM-DistributedAutoadaptiveSystems/src/AutoAdaptativeSystem/KnowledgeService/ApiClient/docs/PropertyApi.md

 <a name="propertypropertynameget"></a>
 # **PropertyPropertyNameGet**
-> string PropertyPropertyNameGet (string propertyName)
+> PropertyDTO PropertyPropertyNameGet (string propertyName)

 Gets a property given its name.